getbrevo/brevo-node/docs/TransactionalEmailsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.TransactionalEmailsApi();
+var apiInstance = new Brevo.TransactionalEmailsApi();

 var templateId = 789; // Number | id of the template

-var smtpTemplate = new BrevoNode.UpdateSmtpTemplate(); // UpdateSmtpTemplate | values to update in transactional email template
+var smtpTemplate = new Brevo.UpdateSmtpTemplate(); // UpdateSmtpTemplate | values to update in transactional email template

 apiInstance.updateSmtpTemplate(templateId, smtpTemplate).then(function() {
   console.log('API called successfully.');